complexitycollapse/yamnaya/README.md

-# Common Lisp Project Template
+# yamnaya

-This is a template for my Common Lisp projects.
+This is a project to do ... something.

-To use: create a new repo based on this template, clone it locally, then from that directory run:

-    ./init.sh <name-for-the-project>